User Guide — Patient Risk Adjustment and the Diagnosis Gaps Dashboard

 For more details on the API integrations, see Risk Adjustment on the Developer Portal.

-If your organization would like to receive and manage diagnosis gaps from additional risk models, contact the CSC: On the Main Menu, click Support then Create Case or Call.
+If your organization would like to receive and manage diagnosis gaps from additional risk models, contact the CSC: On the Main Menu, click Support > Success Community > Contact Client Support Center.

-If your organization uses athenaClinicals and athenahealth Population Health, data from both products can be used in athenaClinicals to provide more accurate and timely information about a patient's potential diagnoses and risk adjustment factor.
+If your organization uses athenaClinicals and athenahealth Population Health, data from both products can be used in athenaClinicals to provide more accurate and timely information about a patient's clinically verified diagnoses and risk adjustment factor.

 athenahealth Population Health uses three years of historical post-adjudicated claims data provided by payers, including claims from outside the network.